NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 The Bruins have not disclosed the reason that Lindholm is off the ice, with Montgomery saying Friday they were just being extra cautious, indicating the issue was something like soreness.

-Max Jones, another free agent acquired by the Bruins this offseason, is also day-to-day and could potentially play by the end of the week, Montgomery said. -- Amalie Benjamin
+Max Jones, another free agent signed by the Bruins during the offseason, also is day to day but could play by the end of the week, Montgomery said. -- Amalie Benjamin

 Washington Capitals

-"It's not the regular season, but it's a step towards that and it's a step towards good habits, a step towards winning hockey games," Dubois said.
+"It's not the regular season, but it's a step towards that and it's a step towards good habits, a step towards winning hockey games," Dubois said before the game.
 "Scrimmages are fine, but there's nothing like a preseason game against other teams.
 You're not as scared to shoot the puck.
 You're not as scared to get in it physically.
-So, it's exciting."
+So it's exciting."

-Forwards Aliaksei Protas and Ilya Protas will also play for Washington.
-It will be the first time the brothers will play in any kind of game together and the first NHL preseason game for Ilya Protas after the Capitals selected the 18-year-old in the third round (No. 75) of the 2024 NHL Draft.
+Forwards Aliaksei Protas and Ilya Protas also played for Washington.
+It was the first time the brothers played in any kind of game together and the first NHL preseason game for Ilya Protas after the Capitals selected the 18-year-old in the third round (No. 75) of the 2024 NHL Draft.

-"In a preseason game, for sure when you put the NHL jersey on, it's something different and we have to be proud and just take on the chance and have fun," said Aliaksei Protas, who had 29 points (six goals, 23 assists) in 78 games with Washington last season. "… Playing together is something we couldn't even dream of and it's going to be fun."
+"In a preseason game, for sure when you put the NHL jersey on, it's something different and we have to be proud and just take on the chance and have fun," Aliaksei Protas, who had 29 points (six goals, 23 assists) in 78 games with Washington last season, said beforehand. "… Playing together is something we couldn't even dream of and it's going to be fun."

-Ilya expects to be nervous but said it will help having his brother playing in the game too.
+Ilya expected to be nervous but said it would help having his brother playing in the game too.

 "This is really a special moment for us and just have fun and enjoy it," Ilya Protas said.